 Step 1: Reduce The Initial Inflammation

-Inflammation is the body's natural response to a shoulder injury and is a normal part of the healing process - helping to reduce tissue infection in the early stages of injury.
+Inflammation is the body's natural response to an achilles injury and is a normal part of the healing process - helping to reduce tissue infection in the early stages of injury.
 Swelling, pain, heat sensation, redness, and loss of function are the main symptoms experienced and it is your bodys way of telling you there is something wrong.

-The combination of cold therapy and static compression is the gold standard in medicine for minimizing tissue damage and reducing inflammation after injury or activity.
+The combination of rest, topical pain relief cream and the use of a Cold Compress or Ice Pack (when there is swelling) is the gold standard in medicine for minimizing tissue damage and reducing inflammation after injury or activity.
 It serves as a critical bridge into the next phase of the healing process.